basiluk/cypress-douglas-login/README.md

 Currently mochawesome reporter is used in this framework.
 This will merge all spec json reports to form a sinlge HTML report.

-The Report level configuration are maintained in (.cypress.json)
+The Report level configuration are maintained in [cypress.json](.cypress.json)

 While running cypress tests from command line, reporter will be selected by default, need not mention this again.

-After Teste execution reports will be generated under (.TestReport)
+After Teste execution reports will be generated under [TestReport](.TestReport)

 ## Getting Started